BetoBob/wargames/Bandit/README.md

 PowerShell will be used because it has more features then command prompt.
 A big missing feature in command prompt is command history, which is especially helpful when commands are repeated, like the `ssh` command with the server address.

 It also is optimal because it has less overhead than working in the Linux subsystem.
-If necessary, I can switch to a subsystem enviornment from PowerShell running the `bash` command.
+If necessary, I can switch to a subsystem environment from PowerShell running the `bash` command.

 ## Resources